To Atlanta

 “To Atlanta” (This is Atlanta) is a single by Edyta Górniak for the 1996 Olympic Games.

 Background

-"To Atlanta" was the Polish anthem for the Olympic Games '96 which took place in Atlanta, USA.
+"To Atlanta" was the Polish anthem for the Olympic Games '96 which took place in Atlanta, United States.
 The single was released exclusively in Poland and was produced for Polish Olympic Foundation.
 The song has never been released on any of Edyta's albums.

 The single cover includes pictures of Edyta (by Marlena Bielińska) as well as various athletes (by IndexStock).